-Gas samples were analyzed for CO2 and CH4 concentrations, and δC-CO2 and δC-CH4 on a Picarro G2201-i cavity ring-down spectrometer in the field within a few days of collection.
+Gas samples were analyzed for CO2 and CH4 concentrations, and δC-CO2 and δC-CH4 on a Picarro G2201-i cavity ring-down spectrometer.
 Carbon isotopic compositions are reported in reference to Vienna Pee Dee Belemnite (VPDB).
 Check standards of known CO2 and CH4 concentrations and isotopic compositions were measured during each sample run and were accurate within 10%.
 Anion and cation concentrations were measured on an automated Dionex ICS-2100 and ICS-1600 Ion Chromatograph, respectively.
 Error on replicate analyses was less than 5%.
-DIC concentrations were measured on a UIC (Coulometrics) 5011 CO2 coulometer coupled with an AutoMate Preparation

-165 Device.
-Samples were acidified and the evolved $CO_2$ was carried through a silver nitrate scrubber to the coulometer where total C was measured.
-Accuracy was calculated to be $\pm 0.1 \text{ mg/L}$ based on measurement of check standards.
+DIC concentrations were measured on a UIC (Coulometrics) 5011 CO2 coulometer coupled with an AutoMate Preparation Device.
+Samples were acidified and the evolved CO2 was carried through a silver nitrate scrubber to the coulometer where total C was measured.
+Accuracy was calculated to be ±0.1 mg/L based on measurement of check standards.
+Dissolved ammonium (NH4) concentrations were analyzed on a Seal AutoAnalyzer III.
+Error on check standards was less than 10%.

-2.4 Methane modeling
+155 2.4 Methane modeling

-To assess CH4 sources and sinks, we calculate $\varepsilon_c$ , or the carbon isotopic fractionation factor between CO2 and CH4 as defined in Whiticar (1999):
+To assess CH4 sources and sinks, we calculate $\epsilon_c$ , or the carbon isotopic fractionation factor between CO2 and CH4 as defined in Whiticar (1999):

-170

-$$\varepsilon_c = \delta^{13} C{CO2} - \delta^{13} C{CH4}$$
+$$\varepsilon_c = \delta^{13} C{CO2} - \delta^{13} C{CH4} \tag{5}$$

-(5)

 Values of $\varepsilon_c$ reflect methanogenesis pathways (acetoclastic or CO2 reduction) as well as the extent of oxidation.
-Values of $\varepsilon_c$ between approximately 40 and 55‰ are produced for CH4 generated via acetoclastic methanogenesis, while CO2 reduction produces values between approximately 55 and 90%.
+160 Values of $\varepsilon_c$ between approximately 40 and 55‰ are produced for CH4 produced via acetoclastic methanogenesis, while CO2 reduction produces values between approximately 55 and 90‰.
 Lower values ( $\varepsilon_c$ between 5 and 30) result when CH4 oxidation predominates.
-Modern atmospheric input without additional alteration of $CO_2$ or $CH_4$ isotopic systematics results in a $\varepsilon_c$ value of approximately 40 (Whiticar, 1999).
+Modern atmospheric input without additional alteration of CO2 or CH4 isotopic systematics results in a $\varepsilon_c$ value of approximately 40 (Whiticar, 1999).